unlight/asmt-javascript-questions/README.md

 - Let’s says that you have node application, and some dependency has critical vulnerability which recently discovered.
 What will be your actions?
 - When you are working with the SPA application what are the signs that you need use state container (like Redux in React)?
 - What does immutable mean to you?
-- Can you please give us a short overview of singlepage applications and multipage applications and pros and cons for using which of them?
+- Can you please give us a short overview of single page applications and multi page applications and pros and cons for using which of them?

 ### Architecture and design patterns
 - Please compare pros and cons for Single-page and Multi-page application approaches.